 The surface condition of the natural lash and lash extension has an enormous influence on the success of a bond.
 The surfaces need to be clean and dry.
 This is very important in achieving strong, long-lasting bonds and all mascara residue must be removed.

 Ask your clients to come to their appointment without eye makeup, and always thorough cleanse before starting.
 Make sure that you cleanse the eye using oil-free products.

 Tip 4: Check the PH value of a surface

 Especially in the field of lash extension adhesives, one special item that is very important to consider is the PH value.
 If the surface is acidic, the setting time slows down.
 On the other hand, the set speed increases when the surface is alkaline.
 This means it’s vitally important to make sure the lashes are absolutely clean before applying the lashes.

 There are two reasons why the adhesive layer should be as thin as possible.
 First of all, the setting time is determined by it.
 The thinner the adhesive layer is, then the faster polymerization will take place.
-But also, the strength properties are better if the adhesive layer remains thin.
+Secondly, the strength properties are better if the adhesive layer remains thin.

-Blooming / frosting (a weird white coating) happens when adhesive vapours react with moisture in the working environment and fall back down onto the work area, leaving a white powdery residue.
+Blooming or frosting (a weird white coating) happens when adhesive vapours react with moisture in the working environment and falls back down onto the work area, leaving a white powdery residue.